1. Home

 Round-trip efficiency

 Round-trip efficiency measures the percentage of energy you put into your battery that you can actually get out.
-Let’s say that your solar panels send 10 kWh into your battery, but you can only get 8 kWh back.
+Let’s say your solar panels send 10 kWh into your battery, but you can get 8 kWh back.
 In this example, your storage system has an 80% round-trip efficiency.

 Lifespan and warranty